saylesss88/nix-book/src/nixpkgs/overlay.md

 ```

 When we use the above `src` block in our overlay we'll need to add
-`src = self.fetchurl` for our overlay to have access to it.
+`src = self.fetchurl` for our overlay to have access to `fetchurl`.

-I yanked the above block because we can use the `pname` and `version` in our
-overlay.
-Now we'll create our overlay and paste the above section below the
-overlay like so:
+We will replace the version with our desired version number.

 ```bash
 cd ~/src/nixpkgs